draftsofcode/blogger/content/posts/100DaysOfCode_daily_log.md

 {{< figure src="/img/SwiftUI_sample.png" title="SwiftUI Sample" height="600" width="600" >}}

 Progress is good so far.
 Should be in a good place to start the app building once I have completed this tutorial.
 I will be sharing some code examples once I actually start building my app.

+### Day 5: Friday, April 2, 2021

+**Today's Progress:** Continued Apple's SwiftUI Tutorial.
+But only had 30 minutes

+**Thoughts:** Using [NavigationView](https://developer.apple.com/documentation/swiftui/navigationview) and [NavigationLink](https://developer.apple.com/documentation/swiftui/navigationlink) to forward to another view is so much easier than the [func prepare(for: UIStoryboardSegue, sender: Any?)
+](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621490-prepare) and the [func performSegue(withIdentifier identifier: String, sender: Any?)](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621413-performsegue) constructs.
+Definitely see how this will be useful for my Scrabble clone.